awwx/ar/readme.md

-Under development, all it does currently is run tests against what's been implemented so far.
-You won't get any output unless a test fails.
+Under development, most of Arc is still unimplemented.

+There's now a toy REPL.
+It only reads one line and eval's that, instead of reading as many lines as are needed to complete the input.

 To run:

-    mzscheme ar.ss
+    mzscheme arc.ss

+or, if you have rlwrap:

+    rlwrap -q "\"" mzscheme arc.ss

 Note that you don't use the "-f" option like you would with Arc 3.1.

-(If you're wondering why the tests are slow, it's because the Arc compiler and Arc are loaded afresh for each test).
+Tests can be run by setting test* to #t in the source.
+This is slow because the Arc compiler and Arc are loaded afresh for each test.

 Changes